fmalmeida/MpGAP/docs/quickstart.rst

 .. note::

-  The pipeline will always use the fastq file name as prefix for sub-fodlers and output files.
+  The pipeline will always use the fastq file name as prefix for sub-folders and output files.
 For instance, if users use a fastq file named SRR7128258.fastq the output files and directories will have the string "SRR7128258" in it.

 .. tip::

   Remember, the pipeline can always be executed with a config file.
 In fact, the best way to execute these pipelines is by using a configuration file.
 With a proper configuration, users can easily run the pipeline.

 Hybrid assembly (strategy 1)
 ============================

 By default, when assembling long and short reads together (hybrid assemblies) the pipeline executes the SPAdes, Unicycler and Haslr software since they have assembly modules specialized for hybrid assemblies.

 Oxford nanopore reads are in the `example dataset 1 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id2>`_.

 .. code-block:: bash

   # Run the pipeline
-  nextflow run fmalmeida/mpgap --outdir _ASSEMBLY --threads 5 \
+  nextflow run fmalmeida/mpgap \
+    --outdir _ASSEMBLY \
+    --threads 5 \
+    --skip_spades \
-    --skip_spades --shortreads_paired "SRR8482585_30X_{1,2}.fastq.gz" \
+    --shortreads_paired "SRR8482585_30X_{1,2}.fastq.gz" \
+    --longreads "SRX5299443_30X.fastq.gz" \
-    --longreads "SRX5299443_30X.fastq.gz" --lr_type nanopore \
+    --lr_type nanopore \
     --unicycler_additional_parameters '--mode conservative'

 .. tip::